RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 ### Reporting
 When you block or ban a member, the reason you provide is submitted as a report.
 There is no need to make a further report.

+There's a secondary report form here: [Report Form](https://docs.google.com/forms/d/e/1FAIpQLSffQk1RhknozmquuEYiE_fZDp2ynNz-VB4XXBbRrrKmV57V5w/viewform)

 To find 7 Cups' general reporting page, use the [Support & Feedback](https://help.7cups.com/) link at the bottom of most pages.
-To provide this link to someone in a chat, write: `help.7cups.com`

-The Submit a request link is at the top right of that page.
+To provide this link to someone in a chat, write: `help.7cups.com` The Submit a request link is at the top right of that page.
 You can submit a request to make any kind of report.

+And you can report a member by e-mail, from the address you use to log in to 7 Cups, to `community@7cups.com`

+No one really knows why there are four different ways to do the same thing.

+After the quiz, the next section explores hostile language.

-- Listeners should be clear about their personal boundaries.#YListeners are not required to take chats that violate their boundaries.
+- Listeners should be clear about their personal boundaries.#Listeners are not required to take chats that violate their boundaries.
-- A member is automatically notified when a listener reads their message.#NMembers do not know that you have read any message they sent, unless you choose to respond.
+- A member is automatically notified when a listener reads their message.# Members do not know that you have read any message they sent, unless you choose to respond.
-- Listeners can temporarily hide the chats in their chat list.#YHidden chats reappear when another message arrives.
+- Listeners can temporarily hide the chats in their chat list.#Hidden chats reappear when another message arrives.
-- A listener who gets an unexpected message from a member they have never chatted to must respond to the message as soon as possible.#NThere is no obligation to respond, because the listener must have been Offline or Busy.
+- A listener who gets an unexpected message from a member they have never chatted to must respond to the message as soon as possible.# There is no obligation to respond, because the listener must have been Offline or Busy.
 - A listener who gets an unexpected message
-- A listener whose status is Busy will never get personal requests.#YBusy status prevents personal requests.
+- A listener whose status is Busy will never get personal requests.#Busy status prevents personal requests.
-- A listener whose status is Offline must change it to Online if they want to take any chats.#NWhile Offline you can still chat to members and do everything else.
+- A listener whose status is Offline must change it to Online if they want to take any chats.# While Offline you can still chat to members and do everything else.
-- A listener whose status is Online should be prepared to accept personal requests.#YThat's what Online means.
+- A listener whose status is Online should be prepared to accept personal requests.#That's what Online means.
-- A listener can use a screenshot as evidence of what happened in a chat.#YScreenshots are the only evidence 7 Cups uses.
+- A listener can use a screenshot as evidence of what happened in a chat.#Screenshots are the only evidence 7 Cups uses.
-- Listeners can report members.#YListeners can submit a report when blocking or banning a member, or in other ways.
+- Listeners can report members.#Listeners can submit a report when blocking or banning a member, or in other ways.
-- When a member chats to a listener, the member must be prepared to accept the listener's judgement of the situation.#YListeners must not judge.
+- When a member chats to a listener, the member must be prepared to accept the listener's judgement of the situation.#Listeners must not judge.
-- Listeners can assume that when a member becomes hostile during a chat it must be the listener's fault.#NListeners should avoid making assumptions.
+- Listeners can assume that when a member becomes hostile during a chat it must be the listener's fault.# Listeners should avoid making assumptions.
 {:.quiz}